douglasdavis/pygram11/README.md

 Python 3 releases supported by both pybind11 and [NumPy](https://www.numpy.org/) should be compatible with pygram11.
-Python version 3.6 (or later) and NumPy version 1.16+ are supported by tests (and have binary releases).
+Python version 3.7 (or later) and NumPy version 1.16 (or later) are supported by tests (and have binary releases).
 To build and install from source you'll just need a compiler with support for C++11 and OpenMP.
 The only runtime dependency is NumPy.

 ### From PyPI